-b.
-The effects analysis is arbitrarily biased to unrealistic scenarios that are unsupported by actual data
+2. The modeling relied upon by BOEM is biased and premised upon unrealistic scenarios that are unsupported by actual data

-The exposure modeling set forth in Appendix D makes many biased assumptions that substantially contribute to the inaccuracy of the DPEIS's effects analysis.
-Specifically, the modeling analysis in Appendix D contains multiple layers of precaution that aggregate in the annual and 10-year estimates.
+The exposure modeling set forth in the Appendix makes many biased assumptions that substantially contribute to the inaccuracy of the Application's take and impact analyses.
+Specifically, the modeling analyses in the Appendix contain multiple layers of precaution that aggregate in the annual and 10-year estimates.
 Attachment A to this letter provides a more detailed assessment of the overly conservative (i.e., unrealistic) assumptions used in the modeling.
-These assumptions contribute anywhere from 10% to multiple orders of magnitude above the mean or most likely exposures outcome (i.e., 100 to 1,000 times the "most likely" number of exposures).
-In aggregate, these compounding highly conservative assumptions produce a predicted number of exposures that is thousands to millions of times greater than the average or most likely outcome.
+These assumptions result in an exposures outcome that is anywhere from 10% to multiple orders of magnitude above the mean or most likely exposures outcome (i.e., 100 to 1,000 times the "most likely" number of exposures) for any given single variable.
+In the